eggplants/pybsddb-mirror/docs/db.rst

 .. function:: append(data, txn=None)

-   A convenient version of put() that can be used for Recno or Queue databases.
-The DB_APPEND flag is automatically used, and the record number is returned.
+   A convenient version of put() that can be used for Recno, Queue and Heap databases.
+The DB_APPEND flag is automatically used, and the record number (Recno or Queue) or Record ID (RID) (Heap) is returned .
    :OracleAPIC:`More info... <dbput.html#dbput_DB_APPEND>`

 .. function:: associate(secondaryDB, callback, flags=0, txn=None)